GitbookIO/slate-sugar/README.md

 [![NPM version](https://badge.fury.io/js/slate-sugar.svg)](http://badge.fury.io/js/slate-sugar)
 [![Build Status](https://travis-ci.org/GitbookIO/slate-sugar.png?branch=master)](https://travis-ci.org/GitbookIO/slate-sugar)

-> Set of Slate helpers to create nodes and documents.
+> Create Slate documents using JSX.

 The purpose of slate-sugar is to make Slate nodes and documents creation:

 * Painless by using smart defaults and inferring properties based on the input
-* Comprehensible by offering an API that look like a structured document
+* Comprehensible by offering a declarative way to create structured documents

-Highly inspired by the hyper script convention[[1]](https://facebook.github.io/react/docs/react-without-jsx.html)[[2]](https://github.com/mlmorg/react-hyperscript).

 ## Install